Breaking News: Major Contraindication to Hydroxychloroquine for COVID-19 Treatment!

 What would be the solution to resolve this unfortunate yet dangerous counter-indication?

-Regarding side-effects, remember that they are very limited as long as the medication is taken at the right dosage under medical supervision, in a hospital setting.
+Regarding side-effects, remember that they are very limited as long as the medication is taken at the right dosage under medical supervision.
 Don’t self-medicate!

 Remember, there were no significant side-effects in the recent study in Marseille, covering 1061 patients.